-Africa is the continent with the greatest human needs and the most widespread poverty.
-Yet decades of aid and development have achieved too little progress.
-Many argue that less aid and more global free trade will better assist Africa.
+Africa is the continent with the highest human needs and the most widespread poverty.
+Decades of aid and development have achieved too little progress.
+Many argue that less support and more global free trade will better assist Africa.

-The national boundaries drawn 100 years ago by Western colonial powers still cause problems today, and lead to violence and even war in over a dozen countries.
-Violent Islamist movements generate terror and war in several hotspots along the great fault line between Muslim and Christian majorities that runs west ot east across the whole continent. ~ Pray for the World
+The national boundaries, drawn 100 years ago by Western colonial powers still cause problems today and lead to violence and even war in over a dozen countries.
+Violent Islamist movements generate terror and war in several hotspots along the great fault line between Muslim and Christian majorities that runs west to east across the whole continent. ~ Pray for the World

 Religion is vitally important in Africa – it is more significant than nationality or ethnicity in how Africans identify themselves.
-Religious freedom has increased over much of Africa in recent decades, but there are restrictions in North Africa and in some other Muslim-majority countries.
+Religious freedom has increased over much of Africa in recent decades, but there are restrictions in North Africa and some other Muslim-majority countries.
 Persecution of varying intensity is present in a number of nations.